Choosing Your First Absinthe – Caveat Emptor!

-A few things have changed in regard to pre-judging an absinthe by its provenance and the maker's choice of spelling.
-On the outside of it, it seems like such a thing never would have been a good idea, but sad to say, from the late 1990's up until the late 2000s, it was actually a fairly reliable indicator.
-It's common to avoid Eastern European products in favor of French, Swiss and Spanish products because the former areas had simply not produced any authentic or worthwhile absinthes.
-The general rule of thumb was that if it's spelled "Absinth" on the label, it is best avoided altogether.
+A few things have changed since the 1990s in regard to pre-judging an absinthe by its provenance and the maker’s choice of spelling.
+On the outside of it, it seems like such a thing would never have been a good idea, but sad to say, from the late 1990’s up until the late 2000s, it was actually a fairly reliable indicator.
+It’s common to avoid Eastern European products in favor of French, Swiss and Spanish products because the former areas had simply not produced any authentic or worthwhile absinthes.
+The general rule of thumb was that if it’s spelled “Absinth” on the label, it’s best avoided altogether.

-It was only a matter of time before some manufacturers began to respond to the increasingly well-informed absinthe market.
-After all, that's why the Wormwood Society is here.
+It was only a matter of time before some manufacturers began to respond to the increasingly well-informed absinthe market, and some sincere producers arose in these countries.
+After all, that’s one of the reasons the Wormwood Society exists.

-It is debatable whether or not the majority of "Czech style" absinths actually qualify as authentic absinthe.
-For complete information on why we do not recommend most Czech style products, go here.
+It is debatable whether or not the majority of “Czech style” absinths actually qualify as authentic absinthe.
+For complete information on why we don’t recommend most Czech-style products, go here.

 Green or White?

-Many people coming to absinthe for the first time are surprised to find that there are clear, or "blanche" absinthes and prefer to start with the historic and romantically appealing green, or "verte" absinthes.
-You may be surprised to find that white absinthes were popular in the pre-ban era as well, although not as common as green.
-Don't underestimate blanches, they are more than simply uncolored absinthe and can be even more complex and flavorful in their own right; they often have many more herbal ingredients that the vertes do not have.
-The now-legendary Swiss "la bleue" is merely a clandestinely produced Swiss bootleg blanche, and a number of previously illegal la bleues are now on the open market legally.
+Often, people who are coming to absinthe for the first time are surprised to find that there are clear, or “blanche” absinthes and prefer to start with the historic and romantically-appealing green, or “verte” absinthes.
+However, white absinthes were popular in the pre-ban era as well, although not as common as green.
+Don’t underestimate blanches, they are more than simply uncolored absinthe and can be even more complex and flavorful in their own right; they often have many more herbal ingredients that the vertes don’t have.
+The now-legendary Swiss “la bleue” is merely a clandestine-produced Swiss bootleg blanche, and a number of previously illegal la bleues are now on the open market legally.